 The Hierarchy shows all the objects that are currently in the project.
 These objects can be reordered by dragging and dropping.
 Dragging an object on top of another will make it a child of that object.

-Child objects are positioned relative to location in the scene of the parent object that they are nested under, and can access their parent object's properties in scripts.
+Child objects are positioned relative to the location in the scene of the parent object that they are nested under and can access their parent object's properties in scripts.

 The Core Content window contains all the art objects, sounds, textures, and game components that you need to build a game or scene.
 They can be found both through the different menu categories, as well as through the Search function.

 Templates made by other Core Creators to be shared in the community can be found in the Community Content tab.

 Objects and scripts that you create will be in this window, as well as those that you import from Community Content.

 The Toolbar contains the different options for manipulating objects.

 - or W to Transform Position.
 It will show three arrows from the object's current position.
 Drag any of the arrows to move the object along that axis.

 - or G to Snap Position.
 It will move the object in whole steps according to the selected size.

 - or E to Transform Rotation.
 It will show three curves.
 Drag any of these to rotate the object along the direction of the curve.